rbsam176/ms3-coffeedb/readme.md

 Unfortunately all of a sudden CoffeeDB's homepage, browse page and profile pages all became extremely slow to use.
 After some troubleshooting I discovered this was because of MongoDB, as when I tried to view the data in the database it was also very slow to use.
 After contacting MongoDB's developer support they explained that because I was using the free tier they had throttled my account as it had sent 12gb of requests within the period of a week.

 I initially didn't understand how this was possible as the combined size of data in MongoDB came to just a few megabytes.
-I looked through my code and discovered that where I was not able to write a MongoDB find query to get access to sub-arrays (ratings), I had written a loop to extract the informtion I needed and this meant iterating over the large base64 strings over multiple times.
+I looked through my code and discovered that where I was not able to write a MongoDB find query to get access to sub-arrays (ratings), I had written a loop to extract the information I needed and this meant iterating over the large base64 strings over multiple times.
 I was able to mitigate this by using 'projection' in my MongoDB query.